Nukesor/struct-merge/README.md

     /// value of the field is `None`. fn merge_soft(&mut self, src: Src);
 }

-/// Merge another borrowed struct into Self.
-/// All fields to be merged have to implement [Clone]. pub trait StructMergeRef<Src> {
-    /// The same as StructMerge::merge.
-    fn merge_ref(&mut self, src: &Src);

-    /// Same behavior as StructMerge::merge_soft.
-    fn merge_ref_soft(&mut self, src: &Src);
-}
 ```

 Please read the **known caveats** section before using this crate!

 ## Example